Betty Sullivan Memorial Library – YWCA Greater Harrisburg

 National History Day

-These regional competitions are open to all Pennsylvania students in grades 6-12.
+AAUW Harrisburg provides awards for the best research in women’s history by local students.
+The annual regional competition is open to all Pennsylvania students in grades 6-12.
 Students who are ranked 1st, 2nd, or 3rdat the regional NHD competition go on to the Pennsylvania State Competition in May.
 Statewide winners participate in the national competition at the University of Maryland.

-The winners of the two prizes awarded for the best research in women’s history at the Region 8 competition were Eva Melendrez from Holy Name of Jesus School and Lola Gehman from Carlisle Area High School.
-Congratulations!
+The 2020 theme was “Breaking Barriers in History.”
+At the Region 8 competition AAUW Harrisburg awarded two prizes for the best research in women’s history.
+The winners were Eva Melendrez from Holy Name of Jesus School and Lola Gehman from Carlisle Area High School.